134 328 (Aus)

 Communication is fundamental to human existence - we need to understand how people communicate with each other, both verbally and visually.

 From understanding language to understanding politics and even understanding mindsets, communication is also a major theme at ECU.

-Here, you can study areas as diverse as Media and Communications, Social Work, or Forensic Investigation.
+Here, you can study areas as diverse as Media and Communications, Social Work, or Design.
 Or choose from Psychology, Contemporary Arts or Criminology and Justice.